prmcmanus/prmcmanus/README.md

 👋 Hi, I’m @prmcmanus

-My profile photo was made to enrage my daughter.
-It worked a charm 😂
+My profile photo was made to enrage my daughter, and it worked a charm 😂

 I've built:
 - Android images.
 After "Stagefright" was patched, I continued to build images for older devices that couldn't upgrade to the latest version of Android.